 Cash distributions from the NWSA are generally received in the following month.
-The Port's receivable for cash distributions earned through December 31, 2017 and 2016, was \$5.1 million and \$10.4 million, respectively and presented on the statements of net position as related party receivable - joint venture.
+The Port's receivable for cash distributions earned through December 31, 2018 and 2017, was \$3.8 million and \$5.1 million, respectively, and presented on the statements of net position as related party receivable - joint venture.

 The Port and the NWSA have entered into agreements to provide support services to each other during NWSA's start-up and transition period as the NWSA works to set up back office infrastructure and staff positions.
 The support services provided by the Port to the NWSA include equipment and facilities maintenance, security, facilities development, finance and accounting, procurement, public affairs, information technology, risk management, and office infrastructure.
-The costs for these services provided by the Port to the NWSA are based on agreed-upon direct charges and allocations.
-These support services totaled \$30.4 million in 2017 and \$28.3 million in 2016.
+The costs for these services are provided by the Port to the NWSA are based on agreed-upon direct charges and allocations.
+These support services totaled \$29.9 million in 2018 and \$30.4 million in 2017.

-Support services provided by NWSA to the Port include executive management, commercial management, planning, and environmental support services.
+Support services provided by the NWSA to the Port include executive management, commercial management, planning, and environmental support services.
 The costs for these services provided by the NWSA to the Port are based on agreed-upon direct charges and allocations.
-These support services totaled \$1.4 million in 2017 and \$1.1 million in 2016.
+These support services totaled \$1.4 million in 2018 and 2017.

 The Port invoices the net amount of the support services, capital construction spending and operating costs incurred for NWSA operations to the NWSA monthly and payments are typically received in the following month.
-The net amount of these receivables and the cash distribution receivable from the NWSA at December 31, 2017 and 2016, is \$16.6 million and \$30.9 million, respectively and is included in related-party receivables - joint venture on the statements of net position.
+The net amount of these receivables at December 31, 2018 and 2017 is \$1.2 million and \$11.5 million, respectively and is included in related-party receivables - joint venture on the statements of net position.

-The NWSA's summarized statements of net position and its statements of revenues, expenses, and changes in net position for the year ended December 31, is as follows (dollars in thousands):
+A summarized statement of net position of the NWSA and its statement of revenues, expenses, and changes in net position for the years ended December 31, is as follows (dollars in thousands):

-2017 2016 Total assets and deferred outflows \$ 269,072 \$ 203,719 Total liabilities and deferred inflows 61,544 72,582 Total net position \$ 207,528 \$ 131,137 Total operating revenues \$ 194,985 \$ 195,170 Total operating expenses 85,895 80,264 Non-operating income, net 437 8,262 Capital grant contributions 324 Increase in net position before Managing Member contributions and distributions 109,851 123,168 Managing Member contributions and distributions, net (33,460) 7,969 Increase in net position 76,391 131,137 Net position, beginning of year 131,137 Net position, end of year \$ 207,528 \$ 131,137
+2018 2017 Total assets and deferred outflows \$ 343,804 \$ 269,072 Total liabilities and deferred inflows 59,805 61,544 Total net position \$ 283,999 \$ 207,528 Total operating revenues \$ 192,574 \$ 194,985 Total operating expenses 89,132 85,895 Non-operating income, net 4,638 437 Capital grant contributions 3,905 324 Increase in net position before Managing Member contributions and distributions 111,985 109,851 Managing Member contributions and distributions, net (35,514) (33,460) Increase in net position 76,471 76,391 Net position, beginning of year 207,528 131,137 Net position, end of year \$ 283,999 \$ 207,528